bsgarciac/gdp-understanding-linear-regression/README.md

 - Python 3.x
 - Pandas
 - Seaborn
+- Scikit-learn
+- NumPy
+- Matplotlib
-- Jupyter Notebook (for running the provided notebook)
+- Jupyter Notebook (for running the provided notebooks)

 ## Usage

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
+2. Open and run the jupyter notebook **analysis.ipynb** to explore the exploratory data analysis.
-Open the Jupyter Notebook **analysis.ipynb** to explore the analysis and recommendations or take a look into **results.pdf** to get a summary of the conclusions achieved.
+3. Open and run the jupyter notebook **regression.ipynb** to review the model training and testing.
+4. Take a look into **results.pdf** to get a summary of the conclusions achieved.